msillano/IoTwebUI/APP/Thermostat/README.md

 _Setpoint:_ The desired temperature (mode _Manual_) or a temporary change to the programmed temperature (mode _Program_).<br>
 _ChildLoch_, _Weekly Program_, _Timer_ (all in settings - _Settings_) are NOT available in the 'virtual device': _Weekly Program_ and _Timer_ have alternative implementations.

 _note: the HW-related functions are, obviously, not usable on a virtual device!
 (They are crossed out in the figure).
-In particular, the current temperature ('Room Temp') cannot be read, it is accessible using SmartLife by opening the Tuya devices kept as thermometers or using IoTwebUI, in the x-device tooltip, or using the user interface._
+In particular, the current temperature ('Room Temp') cannot be read, it is accessible using SmartLife by opening the Tuya devices kept as thermometers or using IoTwebUI, in the x-device tooltip - see image, or using the user interface - see image._

 ### x_device
 A **x_device** (default name "WEB Thermostat") for **IoTwebUI** takes care of: